Disclosing Disabilities in the Workplace

 Asking people if they consider themselves disabled is challenging as not enough of the human race has modern knowledge of disability equality, the social model of disability and what disability actually means on a day-to-day level.
 There is still a good life to be had.
 There is often still shame in coming to terms with this new identity and it is complicated because we are multifaceted humans.

 I have Disability Pride and it took me a long time to build that.
 I am not promoting keeping it to ourselves in shame or denial.
 I am promoting that with few visible leadership models to learn from, our lived experience has shown us directly that we are discriminated against, and this focus on the medical part of a whole person is detracting from the root issue of accommodations to do our best work.
-The more senior or privileged you are in the organization before your acquired disability/injury, the less likely your career will be cut short or derailed, thanks to your pre-existing privilege.
+The more senior or privileged you are in the organisation before your acquired disability/injury, the less likely your career will be cut short or derailed, thanks to your pre-existing privilege.

 Attributes of disabled people are often valued leadership attributes, collaboration, enabling others, empathy, showing vulnerability, creating solutions (on a daily basis) and managing the unknown.
 It’s very likely great people are already right there in front of you.
 Let us lead.